zowe/docs-site/docs/user-guide/configure-zos-system.md

 ## Configure multi-user address space (for TSS only)

-The `ZWESVSTC` started task is multiuser address space, and therefore a TSS FACILITY needs to be defined and assigned to the started task.
-The all acids signing on to the started task will need to be authorized to the FACILITY.
+The `ZWESVSTC` started task is multi-user address space, and therefore a TSS FACILITY needs to be defined and assigned to the started task.
+Then, all acids signing on to the started task will need to be authorized to the FACILITY.

-The following is an example of how to create a new TSS FACILITY.
+The following example shows how to create a new TSS FACILITY.

 **Example:**